tjdwill/dbs/journal.md

 ## 21 December 2025

 I tweaked the window title and the about page.
-Finally, I update the README with documentation for using the application.
+Finally, I updated the README with documentation for using the application.
+With these changes, I was able to release a test version (PY!).

 ## 20 December 2025